majitaki/arliss2019_tadpole/README.md

-# Arliss2019 Team Tadpole Rover Project
+# Arliss2019 Tadpole Rover Project

 Tadpole rover program is a C++ package for the creation, manipulation, and study of the rover for planetary exploration in Black Rock Desert.